Journalism courses

 ADVANCED FREELANCE WRITING BWR201 (Applied Writing)

-If you've already done a Writing course, and want to build on that foundation; this could be a course for you.
+If you've already done a Writing course, and want to build on that foundation; or have had some minor work published, but are struggling to capitalise on this, then this could be an ideal course for you.

-It's a relatively flexible study program, and it's greatest strength is that it offers you a unique opportunity to be monitored and guided by writing professionals who have decades of experience in industry.
+• A unique opportunity to be monitored and guided by writing professionals who have decades of experience in the industry.

 CHILDRENS WRITING BWR104